ZSHJoanna/pycs-diy/docs/index.rst

 PyCS3 is a software toolbox to estimate time delays between multiple images of strongly lensed quasars, from resolved light curves such as obtained by the `COSMOGRAIL <http://www.cosmograil.org/>`_ monitoring program.
 It comes in the form of a python package, and heavily depends on ``numpy``, ``scipy``, and ``matplotlib`` for its core functionality.
 The `repository is on GitLab <https://gitlab.com/vbonvin/PyCS3>`_.

 To measure time delays with ``pycs3``, you'll typically write a script calling some high-level functions provided by the package.
-PyCS allows you to compare different point estimators (including your own), without much code integration.
+PyCS3 allows you to compare different point estimators (including your own), without much code integration.
 You can follow the `example notebooks <https://gitlab.com/vbonvin/PyCS3/-/tree/master/notebook>`_ to learn how to use the core functionnality of PyCS3.

-If you have already read our :doc:`papers<citing>`, you might want to proceed with :doc:`installation`, or the :doc:`tutorial/tutorial`.
+If you have already read our :doc:`papers<citing>`, you might want to proceed with :doc:`installation`, or the :doc:`Tutorial/tutorial`.

-.. warning:: Please read this :doc:`important warning about using PyCS<warning>`.
+.. warning:: Please read this :doc:`important warning about using PyCS3<warning>`.

 Questions ?
 -----------